Abisheikha/OneBill_Training/README.md

 * [Sorted list of students](#sorted_display)

 ## Add a student
 * Get the details of student and added to the student's list.
-If Student Id is already found, it asks to enter some other Student Id(as it can't be repeated).
+If the Student Id is already found, it asks to enter some other Student Id(as Student Id can't have duplicate values).

+## Edit a student
+* Student Id is taken as input and that particular Student's Id, name, marks or courses can be edited.

+## Delete a student
+* Student Id is taken as input and that particular Student's details are deleted.
+Deletion can't be done if the Student list is empty.

+## Display list of students